johnrcd/eleventy-docs-template/content/tutorials/components.md

 2. The link: `[content to display](/caster/)`
 3. The text: `<p>Caster</p>`

-Essentially, links in Markdown can use images as their content (the part that's clickable) instead of text.
-The content in each link is an image of one of the characters.
-The text is wrapped in an HTML element for styling.
+Essentinally, links can have content in them.
+This is often text, but it can also be images.
+For styling purposes, a `<p>` tag is added at the end of the image.

 The default card select layout makes labels optional, but it is recommended to include them to make navigation easier.

-All of the card select variations are written with the same structure.
-This is because I like future me (writing documentation) and hate current me (having to write the worst CSS of all time to make it all fit).
+Additionally, the other layouts use them.

 ### Overlapping Label